meta-llama/llama/FAQ.md

 **Q: What is Llama's max output token length?**

 A: 2048.
 If you want to use more tokens, you will need to fine-tune the model so that it supports longer sequences.
-More information and examples on fine tuning can be found in the [llama recipes repo](https://github.com/facebookresearch/llama-recipes).
+More information and examples on fine tuning can be found in the [Llama Recipes repository](https://github.com/facebookresearch/llama-recipes).

 **Q: Is there a multi-lingual checkpoint for researchers to download?**